Hellfire Club (comics): Shinobi Shaw's Upstart Inner Circle

 The titles of Payge and Kaur are not established.
-When Cordelia Frost (younger sister of Emma) applies for membership to the Inner Circle, Shinobi states that the title of White Queen is already taken.
+When Cordelia Frost applies for membership to the Inner Circle, Shinobi states that the title of White Queen is already taken.

-Shinobi Shaw's actions as Black King were limited to failed attempts at extending his influence and monitoring the London branch of the Club.

 The London Branch

 The Hellfire Club's London branch is introduced briefly operating parallel to Shinobi's Inner Circle.
 Instead of Black and White, the titles of the London Inner Circle are designated Black and Red.